seki-life/sekimedia-static/content/about/index.md

 ### Kendrick Carter

 The current Technical Director of the Dixie Center for the Arts, Kendrick has years of experience in live sound, studio recording, and post-production audio.
 He will bring a polished touch to the audio for your next production.

+### Frank Severic

+A masters candidate at LSUS, Frank is a graphics and web designer who has been a contributer to Louisiana Film Prize projects for the previous two years.
+Frank is our Customer Relations Representative, so if you're thinking of a project, send him an <a href=mailto:frank@seki.media>email</a>.